Mirudhuvarshini/Cognitive-Support-Platform/README.md

 ## Disclaimer

-This platform provides supportive tools and self-assessment guidance. **It does not provide medical diagnosis.** Please consult healthcare professionals for medical advice.
+This platform provides supportive tools and self-assessment guidance. **It does not provide medical diagnosis.** Consult healthcare professionals for medical advice.

 ---